igoobo/Jongno-Heat-Response-Interactive-Map/README.md

 - User-dismissible notification.
 - The chat feature utilizes the `K-intelligence/Midm-2.0-Base-Instruct` model.

+### Heat Illness Guide Enhancements

+The Heat Illness Guide has been enhanced with interactive elements to provide more detailed information:

+-   **Interactive Symptoms**: Each symptom now reveals additional details (`extraInfo`) when hovered over or clicked.
+A small info icon (ⓘ) visually indicates the presence of this extra information.
+-   **Interactive Main Heat Illness**: The main heat illness listed for each stage now also provides expanded information (including details on conditions like Heat Syncope and Heat Edema) when hovered over or clicked.
+An info icon (ⓘ) serves as a visual cue.
+-   **Interactive First Aid**: First aid instructions are now interactive, displaying further details upon hover or click, accompanied by an info icon (ⓘ).

 ### User Interface
 - Responsive design for both desktop and mobile devices.
 - Sidebar for detailed information and controls on desktop.